Packages and Binaries:

 Deprecated

-An option labeled Deprecated has been officially deprecated and
+An option labeled Deprecated has been officially deprecated and will

-section of this documentation for details about the deprecations.
+this documentation for details about the deprecations.

 The exact mechanism and format for using each of the types is listed